 Introduction

-Refugees Beyond Humanitarianism: African Unity, Decolonization, and Development
+Refugees beyond humanitarianism: African unity, decolonization, and development

-Argument:

-The 1960s and 70s are often referred to as a “golden age” for refugees on the African continent.
-In this context, African hospitality, Pan-Africanism and a so-called “open-door policy” towards refugees feature prominently.
-However, this is only a partial description of the creation of an African refugee regime: the road was not always so smooth.
-This book critically examines the “golden age” perception by investigating three different aspects of refugee management: the legal realm; education and job placement initiatives for those who were known as “urban” or “elite” refugees or simply as “refugee students”; and zonal development plans and resettlement initiatives for those referred to as the “rural masses.”
-In so doing, the book reveals the centrality of African initiatives in the creation of the twentieth century international refugee regime.
-Focusing on the novel ideas and approaches utilized by African states in the face of decolonization and resultant refugee challenges, I uncover how political discussions among African politicians and diplomats, and the legal, humanitarian, and political concerns of experts at international agencies and non-governmental organizations combined to produce new ideas for African refugee management.
-Some of these ideas succeeded, others faded into oblivion only be to rediscovered later on, and some simply failed in practice.
-By unearthing the less-studied history of refugees on the African continent with an emphasis on the tumultuous 1960s, this book brings to the fore the unique complexities of refugee management during a time when an entire continent seemed able to reinvent itself and dream of a better future.
-Displaced in Decolonization is organized around themes rather than chronological or geographic groupings to emphasize transnational and transregional connections.
-The book will first discuss the workings of the OAU vis-à-vis refugees, drawing primarily on the archives of the organization, and then moves into three different case studies which trace the drafting history of the OAU’s 1969 refugee convention, the history of refugee student scholarship policies, and the history of zonal development plans, drawing on major conferences like the 1967 Conference on the Legal, Economic and Social Aspects of African Refugee Problems held in Africa Hall, on meeting notes of OAU and UNHCR assemblies, on background papers, annual reports, correspondence between experts and decision makers and by refugees, resolutions, and budgets collected across twelve different archives.
+The characterization of the 1960–70s as a “golden age” for refugees in Africa where “African hospitality,” Pan-Africanism, and an “open-door policy” towards refugees are foregrounded, is only a partial characterization of the African refugee regime’s not-always-smooth creation.
+The book critically examines the “golden age” perception by investigating three aspects of refugee management: the legal realm; education and employment initiatives for those dubbed urban/elite “refugee students”; and zonal development plans and resettlement initiatives for the “rural masses.”
+The book reveals the centrality of African initiatives in the creation of the twentieth-century international refugee regime.
+Focusing on African states’ novel approaches in the face of decolonization and resultant refugee challenges, it uncovers how political discussions among African politicians and diplomats, and the legal, humanitarian, and political concerns of experts at international agencies and NGOs combined to produce perspectives on African refugee management.
+Some of these ideas succeeded in practice, some faded into oblivion only be to revived later, and some simply failed.
+By unearthing the neglected history of refugees in Africa with an emphasis on the tumultuous 1960s, this book brings to the fore the complexities of refugee management during a time when an entire continent seemed able to reinvent itself and dream of a better future.
+Displaced in Decolonization is organized thematically, rather than chronologically or geographically, to bring transnational and transregional aspects to the fore.
+The book first discusses the OAU’s refugee management, drawing primarily on its archives, and then turns to three case studies tracing the drafting history of the OAU’s 1969 Refugee Convention, the history of refugee student scholarship policies, and the history of zonal development plans, drawing on records of major gatherings like the 1967 Conference on the Legal, Economic and Social Aspects of African Refugee Problems, OAU and UNHCR assemblies, background papers, annual reports, resolutions, budgets, expert and decision maker correspondence, and refugees’ own words, all collected from 12 discrete archives.

 Chapter 1

-Unpacking the “African Refugee Problem:” Seeing refugees like the Organization of African Unity
+Unpacking the “African refugee problem:” Seeing refugees like the Organization of African Unity